U.S. judge throws out Iraq lawsuit over U.N. aid program

-NEW YORK A U.S. judge on Wednesday dismissed Iraq's lawsuit accusing dozens of companies of conspiring with Saddam Hussein's regime to frustrate the United Nations' oil-for-food program, and depriving Iraqis of roughly $10 billion of essential aid.
+NEW YORK A U.S. judge on Wednesday dismissed Iraq's lawsuit accusing dozens of companies of conspiring with Saddam Hussein's regime to frustrate the United Nations' oil-for-food program, and depriving Iraqi citizens of roughly $10 billion of essential aid.

-U.S. District Judge Sidney Stein in Manhattan said the government of Iraq could not recover damages and other remedies under an anti-racketeering law because most of the wrongful conduct took place in foreign countries.
+U.S. District Judge Sidney Stein in Manhattan said the government of Iraq could not recover damages and other remedies under a U.S. anti-racketeering law because most of the wrongful conduct took place in foreign countries.

-He also said Iraq failed to allege the companies' conduct was a key reason for the injury, and that laws governing sovereign nations did not let the current government escape responsibility for Hussein's abuses.
+He also said Iraq failed to allege the companies' conduct was a key reason for the injury, and that Hussein's conduct was as a matter of law attributable to the current government.

 "The court rejects Iraq's view that it may sidestep responsibility because the conduct was illegal or the actors held power illegitimately," he wrote.